 YOU MUST ALWAYS 'PUTT OUT'

-Heffle Golf operates strictly under R & A rules although
+Heffle Golf operates under R & A rules and the

-prior to joining or during your Society playing period will not
+either prior to joining or during your Society playing

 The main Handicapping Rules are as follows :-

-top ten will receive a 1 shot addition to their Handicap.
+outside the top ten will receive a 1 shot addition to their

-Handicap cut during the first 3 appearances within the Society.
+a Handicap cut during the first 3 appearances within the

 You may find that you have difficulty finding partners in future.

-In other words, golf etiquette is an essential part of the game that many new players overlook and that even some non-novices occasionally
+It is an essential part of the game that many new players overlook and that even some non-novices occasionally forget.
+Brushing up

-forget.
-Brushing up on your golf etiquette will ensure that you get the most out of the game and have a truly rewarding experience, and that you
+on your golf etiquette will ensure that you get the most out of the game and have a truly rewarding experience, and that you are a